srynprjl/data-science-lab/lab-iii/README.md

 Basic File Read & Write
 - Create a text file and write multiple lines into it
 - Read the contents of the file and display them on the screen
-- Handle the case where the file does not exist using try-except **Output:**
+- Handle the case where the file does not exist using try-except<br />
+**Output:**
 ![alt text](../outputs/lab3-1.png)